 There are around 4-5 graphs having 4- 5 questions each.
 Questions are based on different types of graphs like: Bar graph, Pie chart, Line graph, Tables and Combination graph.
 Combination graph involve combinations of 2 or more types of graphs like: Line + Bar, Pie + Bar, Table + pie, etc. The questions based on graphs are usually very easy.

-When solving the questions on graph, you need to focus on the basics of DI like relating given data to real life scenario for easy understanding, using the options, scanning and skipping for proper selection, understanding the nature of data give (Absolute or Relative) and so on.
+When solving the questions on graph, you need to focus on the basics of DI like relating given data to real life scenario for easy understanding, using the options, scanning and skipping for proper selection, understanding the nature of data given (Absolute or Relative) and so on.
 Time management is of the essence in this section.
 For this, you should know where to stop and skip to the next set of data questions, in case you are getting stuck on a particular set.

 After analyzing a few previous MAT papers, we can say that there are around 5-10 data sufficiency questions in MAT paper.
 The difficulty level of the questions is easy.
 To give you an idea, here is a data sufficiency question from one of the actual MAT papers;